mowito/ros2_leg_detector/README.md

 ## Acknowledgement

-This code is a port the work of A. Leigh on <a href="https://github.com/angusleigh/leg_tracker">leg_detector</a>, for ROS2 Foxy.
+This code is a port of the work of A. Leigh on <a href="https://github.com/angusleigh/leg_tracker">leg_detector</a>, for ROS2 Foxy.

 ## References